Why eat your greens every day

 Key points

 The evidence keeps piling up that leafy greens can improve many health outcomes.
-A 2021 umbrella review found that 100 grams of leafy greens per day was associatedwith a 25% lower risk of all-cause mortality, heart disease and stroke.
+A 2021 umbrella review found that 100 grams of leafy greens per day was linked to a 25% lower risk of death from all causes, including heart disease and stroke.

 2. Keep your brain sharp

-Eating leafy greens every day could help preserve memory and thinking skills.
-Research by Rush University Medical Center found that people who ate at least 1 serving of leafy green vegetables per day had a slower rate of cognitive decline than those who rarely or never ate them – the equivalent of being 11 years younger.
-A higher intake of green leafy vegetables was also associated with fewer signs of Alzheimer’s disease in the brain.
+Adding leafy greens to your plate every day might help protect your memory and thinking skills.
+Research from Rush University found that people who ate at least one serving of leafy greens daily experienced slower cognitive decline—equivalent to being 11 years younger.
+Higher intake was also linked to fewer signs of Alzheimer’s disease in the brain.

-People who eat green leafy vegetables daily (∼1 cup) have better muscle function, according to a study published in the Journal of Nutrition.
-Even if you’re not lifting weights or hitting the gym, muscle function is vital for maintaining good overall health, especially bone strength later in life.
+Daily leafy greens (around 1 cup) are linked to better muscle function, according to the Journal of Nutrition.
+Even if you’re not hitting the gym, strong muscles are essential for overall health and maintaining bone strength as you age.

-- Nitrate - it helps blood vessels relax, improving blood flow and possibly lowering blood pressure over time.
+- Nitrate - which helps blood vessels relax, improving blood flow and possibly lowering blood pressure over time.

-- Lutein - a type of carotenoid with strong antioxidant and anti-inflammatory properties, which suggests an important role in protecting the brain and combatting chronic diseases.
+- Lutein - a type of carotenoid with strong antioxidant and anti-inflammatory properties.

 - Folate - a natural form of vitamin B9.
 It’s critical for producing red blood cells and may influence cancer risk.